fourlabsldn/QBJSParser/Documentation/Parsers/Doctrine.md

 #### Usage
 - When you are parsing a `$jsonString` for a particular Doctrine Entity, create an instance of `DoctrineParser`.
-- Don't forget to construct this instance with the `$classname` of the Doctrine Entity, and the `$queryBuilderFieldsToEntityProperties`.
+- Don't forget to construct this instance with the `$classname` of the Doctrine Entity, the `$queryBuilderFieldsToEntityProperties`, and `$queryBuilderFieldPrefixesToAssociationClasses`.

 ## Example

-#### Step One
-Create a Doctrine entity, such as this one,
+Suppose you have a Doctrine entity, such as this one,

 ```php
 <?php